 Dr. Susan Blackmore

-Sue Blackmore is a freelance writer, lecturer and broadcaster, and a Visiting Professor at the University of Plymouth.
+Susan Blackmore is a freelance writer, lecturer, broadcaster and Visiting Professor at the University of Plymouth.
 She has a degree in psychology and physiology from Oxford University (1973) an MSc and a PhD in parapsychology from the University of Surrey (1980).
-She no longer works on the paranormal.
 Her research interests include memes, evolutionary theory, consciousness, and meditation.
 She practices Zen, campaigns for drug legalization and plays in her village samba band, Crooked Tempo.
+She no longer works on the paranormal.

 Sue Blackmore writes for several magazines and newspapers, blogs for the Guardian newspaper and Psychology Today, and is a frequent contributor and presenter on radio and television.
 She is author of over sixty academic articles, about eighty book contributions, and many book reviews.

-Her latest book is Seeing Myself: The new science of out-of-body experiences (2017).
+Her latest books are Consciousness: An Introduction (3rd Edition, April 2018) and Seeing Myself: The new science of out-of-body experiences (2017).

 She has two children and lives in south Devon with her husband Adam Hart-Davis.